Lian-D/PyeadCrab/README.md

 # PyeadCrab (Project2Group8)
 ![](frontend/src/data/pyeadCrab2.png)

 PyeadCrab is a code analysis tool designed to do static and dynamic analysis on python repo projects.
-It focuses on identifying potential areas of interlinked code in addition to applying markov models to dynamically predicted likelihood of calls.
+It focuses on identifying potential areas of interlinked code in addition to applying markov models to dynamically predict likelihood of calls.

 For reference to class based milestones [this file](milestones.md)